ngxs-labs/dispatch-decorator/README.md

 ---

-> Distribution for separation of concern between the state management and the view
+> The distribution for separation of concern between the state management and the view

 [![NPM](https://badge.fury.io/js/%40ngxs-labs%2Fdispatch-decorator.svg)](https://www.npmjs.com/package/@ngxs-labs/dispatch-decorator)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/ngxs-labs/dispatch-decorator/blob/master/LICENSE)

 This package simplifies the dispatching process.
-You shouldn't care about `Store` service injection as we provide a more declarative way to dispatch events out of the box.
+It would be best if you didn't care about `Store` service injection as we provide a more declarative way to dispatch events out of the box.

 ## 📦 Install

-To install the `@ngxs-labs/dispatch-decorator` run the following command:
+To install the `@ngxs-labs/dispatch-decorator`, run the following command:

 ```console
 yarn add @ngxs-labs/dispatch-decorator